 Remote - About

-Note: Remote control is only available with WEB API V3.
+Note: Remote control is only available within WEB API V3.

-- Charging: Start the recharge of the vehicle.
+- Charging: Start and Stop the recharge of the vehicle.

 - Stolen: Set the vehicle as stolen.